-Students who have obtained approval for a deferred examination in a CUTV course will not have access to tapes for the course after the end of the academic term of the original course.
+Students who have obtained approval for a deferred examination in a CUOL course will have access to course materials until the deferral has been written. (this paragraph updated April 21, 2015)

 Deferred final examinations are scheduled in the time period approved by Senate, unless alternate arrangements are made with the instructor.
 Except for the special cases described below, deferred final examinations are held in February for fall term courses, in June for fall/winter and winter term courses and in October for summer term courses, except where such a delay will delay graduation.